mui/material-ui/docs/data/base/components/button/button.md

 The `useButton` hook requires the `ref` of the element it's used on.

-The following demo shows how to build the same buttons as those found in the [Basic usage section](#basic-usage), but with the `useButton` hook:
+The following demo shows how to build the same buttons as those found in the [Basics](#basics) section above, but with the `useButton` hook:

 {{"demo": "UseButton.js", "defaultCodeOpen": true}}